Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Overview.md

 > **Note:**
 >
 > The `./RTE` directory structure is maintained by tools.
 You should not modify the structure of this directory.
+However the complete directory should be committed to a repository of a version control system.

 Directory Structure                 | Content :-----------------------------------|:---------------